Documentation Index

 - Use HTTPS — Always use

-https://URLs for forwarding (neverhttp://in production) - Check timestamps — Reject requests with timestamps older than 5 minutes to prevent replay attacks
+- Check timestamps — Reject requests with timestamps older than 5 minutes to prevent replay attacks

 - Set timeouts — Configure your external service with reasonable timeouts (Hookr waits 30 seconds maximum)